Skip Navigation or Skip to Content

 72. What kinds of sensations will I have after surgery?

 You may have some light sensitivity and mild discomfort.
+Individual experiences may vary and some patients may experience much more discomfort.

 73. Do I have to take drops after the LASIK surgery?